 Foreign currency transactions are recorded at the exchange rate at the time of the transaction.
 Assets and liabilities denominated in foreign currencies are recorded at fair value using the exchange rate as at the financial statement date.
-Unrealized foreign exchange gains and losses are recognized in the statement of remeasurement losses.
-In the period of settlement, the realized foreign exchange gains and losses are recognized in the statement of remeasurement of operations and the unrealized balances are reversed from the statement of remeasurement losses.
+Unrealized foreign exchange gains and losses are recognized in the statement of remeasurement gains (losses).
+In the period of settlement, the realized foreign exchange gains and losses are recognized in the statement of remeasurement gains (losses).

+statement of operations and the unrealized balances are reversed from the statement of remeasurement gains (losses).